jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 Figure 5: Dependencies

-A driver adapter depends on the hexagon (it uses a driver port interface).
+- A driver adapter depends on the hexagon (it uses a driver port interface).
-A driven adapter depends on the hexagon (it implements a driven port interface) Hexagon depends on nothing, maybe just on utilities of the programming lenguage.
+- A driven adapter depends on the hexagon (it implements a driven port interface)
+- Hexagon depends on nothing, maybe just on utilities of the programming lenguage.

-Configurable Dependency is the most important pattern that Ports & Adapters Architecture is based on, as it allows the hexagon to be decoupled from any techonology.
-And this decoupling is what make possible the main goal of the architecture, that is, to have an application that can be run by several drivers and tested in isolation from recipients/repositories.
+Configurable Dependency is the most important pattern that Ports & Adapters Architecture is based on, as it allows the __hexagon__ to be __decoupled from any techonology__.
+And this __decoupling is what make possible the main goal of the architecture__, that is, to have an application that can be run by several drivers and tested in isolation from recipients/repositories.

 <div id="tc4"></div>
 ### 4.- FROM “SYMMETRICAL ASYMMETRY” TO “ASYMMETRICAL SYMMETRY”